adriangranados/wlanpi-extcap/README.md

 ![WLAN Pi Extcap Interface](../master/images/wlanpidump-interface.png "WLAN Pi Extcap Interface")

 > __Note__: You will have to repeat this process each time you update Wireshark.
-The Wireshark installer doesn't preserve 3rd-party extcaps added to the extcap folder.
+The Wireshark installer doesn't preserve 3rd-party extcap interfaces added to the _extcap_ folder.

 ### In your WLAN Pi:
 1. Create the file /etc/sudoers.d/wlanpidump with the following line: